cdzombak/lychee-ai-organizer/SPEC.md

 *   **Album Suggestions:** Three large, prominent buttons will be displayed at the top of the screen, each representing a suggested album for the currently displayed photo.
 *   **Sorting Action:** Clicking on an album suggestion will move the photo to that album.
 The photo will then be removed from the unsorted filmstrip, and the UI will automatically advance to the next unsorted photo.
 *   **Navigation:** "Next" and "Previous" buttons will be positioned on the right and left sides of the main photo display, allowing the user to skip to the next or previous unsorted photo without sorting.
 *   **Rescan Functionality:** A "Rescan" button will be located in the bottom-left corner of the UI.
-When clicked, the application will initiate a scan for any photos or top-level albums that do not have an AI-generated description and generate them as needed.
+When clicked, the application will:
+    *   Generate descriptions for any photos that do not have an AI-generated description
+    *   Regenerate descriptions for all top-level albums (regardless of whether they already have descriptions)
 *   **Real-time Progress Updates:** While the initial description generation is in progress, the UI will display a real-time updating list of the remaining work.
 This will be the only interactive element on the screen until the analysis is complete.
 This real-time communication will be handled using WebSockets.

 ### 4. Technical Specifications